Todt family murders: Background

-Anthony Todt's father, Robert Todt, was arrested in July 1980 and charged with hiring one of his former students to shoot and kill his wife, Loretta in order to marry his mistress.
-Anthony Todt was just four years old at the time, and witnessed the attack on his mother.
-The would-be assassin, strictly ordered to harm no one else but Loretta, did not harm Anthony.
-Loretta survived the bullet to her head, and went on to remarry.
+Anthony Todt's father, Robert Todt, was arrested in July 1980 and charged with hiring one of his former students to shoot and kill his wife, Loretta, in order to marry his mistress.
+Robert Todt strictly ordered the assassin to harm no one else but Loretta; Anthony Todt was just four years old at the time when he witnessed the attack on his mother.
+Loretta survived the attack from a bullet to her head, and went on to remarry.

 Anthony Todt dated Megan, a physical therapist and a yoga instructor, in college, and the two later married.
 The couple worked together at a shared physical therapy clinic they owned.
 After their children were born, Megan then became a stay-at-home mother, while Anthony managed their clinic.
 The family was well known by neighbors, and the Todt children were encouraged to get involved in the arts and music.
 Anthony often volunteered as a youth soccer coach, and he also worked with disabled children.
-In 2017, according to Anthony, Megan contracted Lyme Disease after a tick bite during a trip to Disney World.
+In 2017, according to Anthony, Megan contracted Lyme Disease after a tick bite during a trip to Walt Disney World.
 She then suffered from bouts of depression, and became more reserved and isolated.

 The Todt family moved to Celebration, Florida after living in Connecticut for several years.
 Anthony Todt continued working in Connecticut at the clinic, and visited the family weekly.
 Formerly active in their Connecticut community, the Todts were withdrawn and uninvolved with their neighbors in Celebration.
-By 2019, Anthony had gained a significant amount of weight and received a diagnosis of diabetes.
+By 2019, Anthony had gained a significant amount of weight and was diagnosed with diabetes.

 In April 2019, it was discovered that Anthony was charging patients for care that they had never received.
 An investigation ensued, which revealed Anthony was using the excess money to pay for the family home in Celebration, as well as trips to Disney World.
 Anthony had taken additional loans from firms in New York City who sued him for failure to pay; Todt was over $100,000 in debt.
 Todt initially maintained his innocence with investigators, but eventually relented and admitted to the fraud.
 It is believed by investigators that Megan Todt and the children had no idea about the fraud, as they were uninvolved with the business.